csharpd/twitter_frontend/README.md

 rackup
 ```

-open your browser and go to [localhost:9292](http://localhost:9292)
+Open your browser and go to [localhost:9292](http://localhost:9292)